aalemayhu/bus1-helloworld/README.md

     apt-get install -y git build-essential linux-headers-$(uname -r) apt-get install -y libjansson-dev libcurl4-gnutls-dev

-The depending on which kernel you have, you might experience errors.
+Depending on which kernel you have and library versions, you might experience errors triggered by outdated versions.
+The recipe above has been tested with kernel (4.9.0) and gcc (Debian 6.2.1-5).

 ### Installing bus1